sordina/compose_melbourne_2017_haskell_workshop/resources/markdown/ADTs.md

 Algebraic Data Types are THE bread and butter of Haskell programs.

 * Functions evaluate data by pattern-matching against ADTs
-* Domains are modeled using ADTs
+* Problem-domains are modeled using ADTs
 * Laziness is linked to ADTs
 * Types can be derived from ADT definitions